-An ovarian torsion (also sometimes termed under adnexal torsion) refers to rotation of the ovary and portion of the fallopian tube upon the supplying vascular pedicle (also termed tubo-ovarian torsion).
+Ovarian torsion (also sometimes termed adnexal torsion) refers to rotation of the ovary and portion of the fallopian tube on the supplying vascular pedicle (also termed tubo-ovarian torsion).
 This can be intermittent or maintained and results in venous, arterial and lymphatic stasis.
 It is a gynaecologcial emergency and requires urgent surgical intervention to prevent ovarian necrosis.

 Ovarian torsion has a bimodal age distribution occurring mainly in young women (~ 15 - 30 years) and in post-menopausal women.
 Approximately 20% of the cases occur during pregnancy.
 1